bajamircea/bajamircea.github.io/_posts/2015-03-17-classic-raii.markdown

 because of the file permissions) the constructor throws an exception and the destructor is not called.

-A class to wrap the `FILE *` in a classical RAII idiom would look like:
+A class to wrap the `FILE *` using a classical RAII idiom would look like:

 {% highlight c++ linenos %}
 class file